H&D Summer Talks - part 1 - Connecting Otherwise

 - w/ Hackers & Designers, Display Distribute, Varia, Elaine W. Ho, Question Collective

-Join the first part of our public program with talks and performances at Framer Framed with talks and performances by Hackers & Designers, Display Distribute, Varia, and Question Collective.
-During this evening we will dive together into the theme of this year's Summer Academy: 'Connecting Otherwise' through the lens of the differents invited guests.
+The first part of our public program took place at Framer Framed with talks and performances by Hackers & Designers, Display Distribute, Varia, and Question Collective.
+During this evening we dived together into the theme of this year's Summer Academy: 'Connecting Otherwise' through the lens of the different invited guests.

 Living in a global pandemic for the last two years made apparent how our internet use impacts our co-habitation with each other – other humans, other species – in social, material and psychological ways.
 The evolving monoculture of the handful of companies that mediate our online connectivity, as well as their pervasiveness and extractivist nature, has created a condition in which it is difficult to imagine alternative, affective, and sustainable ways of coexisting and connecting online.

-Within the theme of 'Connecting Otherwise': we will explore the intersections of accessibility and sustainability of hybrid cultural work and techno-social life—the cultural, economical, ecological, and geographical implications of our increasingly complex entanglements with technology.
+Within the theme of 'Connecting Otherwise': we explored the intersections of accessibility and sustainability of hybrid cultural work and techno-social life—the cultural, economical, ecological, and geographical implications of our increasingly complex entanglements with technology.

-This year's summer academy will be facilitated and co-constructed with collectives that work in their respective local environments at the intersection of art, design and technology, environmental, queer, trans* and disability justice, free/libre/open source software development, and radical pedagogies.
-Together, we invite participants to join us in questioning, reimagining and putting into practice other conscious, creative, and response-able ways of working, creating, and co-existing online.
+This year's summer academy was facilitated and co-constructed with collectives that work in their respective local environments at the intersection of art, design and technology, environmental, queer, trans* and disability justice, free/libre/open source software development, and radical pedagogies.
+Together, we invited participants to join us in questioning, reimagining and putting into practice other conscious, creative, and response-able ways of working, creating, and co-existing online.

-- 21:00 Internet: the Musical, a performance by Question Collective
+- Internet: the Musical, a performative lecture by Question Collective

 About the contributors